 At high tide, the sea comes all the way up to the sea wall and the beach can be entirely submerged, so it is best to check tidal tables before visiting.

-The beach is kept clean and in 2016 it was awarded Blue Flag status.
+The beach is kept clean and has regularly been awarded Blue Flag status.
 This is a good place to come to watch cargo vessels sailing up and down the busy shipping lanes.
 It is also used by families, particularly during the summer months, when crabbers and shell hunters enjoy foraging among the shingle at low tide.
 A children’s play area with a sandpit and a skateboard park can be found close by.

 Although there are no facilities at the beach, a McDonalds and a branch of Tesco are both a short walk away and the town’s shops, cafes and restaurants are within easy reach of the beach.